 In Spanish Court Two Condo.
 Ass’n v.
 Carlson, 2014 IL 115342 (2014), a case watched around the country, Diane argued to the Illinois Supreme Court that a condominium unit owner’s duty to pay assessments is independent of an association’s duty to repair and maintain the common elements.
 The Supreme Court agreed.
 Her oral argument before the Court was conducted on September 17, 2013 and can be found here.

 In addition to handling cases from inception through trial and appeal, Diane enjoys mentoring attorneys, both at Kovitz Shifrin Nesbit and outside the firm.
-Her experience in this regard has included her serving as the final exam judge for the trial advocacy class at Loyola University Chicago School of Law and as a mediation judge for the 2014 Regional ABA Representation in Mediation Competition hosted by the ABA and The John Marshall Law School, Center for Advocacy and Dispute Resolution.
+Her experience in this regard has included her serving as the final exam judge for a trial advocacy class at Loyola University Chicago School of Law and as a mediation judge for the 2014 Regional ABA Representation in Mediation Competition hosted by the ABA and The John Marshall Law School, Center for Advocacy and Dispute Resolution.
+Diane also serves as a mentor for the Women’s Bar Association of Illinois.

 Diane joined Kovitz Shifrin Nesbit in 1997 and has practiced law since 1986.